 V4.115B Land subject to an option to tax—exclusions from option (anti-avoidance)

 The anti-avoidance provisions are complex, and a detailed explanation is set out below.
 It may be helpful to bear in mind the purpose behind the legislation, ie to prevent a partly (or fully) exempt business from mitigating a VAT cost by creating 'artificial' taxable supplies which spread irrecoverable VAT over a number of years.
-Thus, in broad terms, the effect of the provisions is to prevent the option applying where a building which is subject to the Capital Goods Scheme (see V3.470) is to be occupied by the owner, his financier, or a person connected1 with either, for purposes that are not fully taxable.
+Thus, in broad terms, the effect of the provisions is to prevent the option to tax applying where a building which is subject to the Capital Goods Scheme (see V3.470) is to be occupied by the owner, their financier, or a person connected1 with either, for purposes that are not fully taxable.
 In the words of HMRC2:

 If, at the time of the grant of land or buildings: